apify/actor-scraper/docs/web-scraper/tutorial.md

 Before we jump into the scraping itself, let's just have a quick look at the user interface that's available to us.

 ### INPUT
 The INPUT tab is where we started and it's the place where you create your scraping configuration.
 The creator of the actor prepares the INPUT form so that you can easily tell the actor what to do.
-There are already some values pre-configured in the INPUT.
-It says that the task should visit `https://apify.com` and all its subpages and scrape some data using the provided `pageFunction`, specifically the `<title>` of the page and its URL.
+Feel free to check the tooltips of the various options to get a better idea of what they do.
+To display the tooltip, just click the name of any of the input fields.

 > We will not go through all the available INPUT options in this tutorial.
 See the actor's README under the ACTOR INFO tab for detailed information.